raadned/raadned/README.md

 # About me

-Hi, I am Radu - a Software engineer with an interest in building efficient, reliable and scalable software in the Cloud.
+Hi, I am Radu - a Software engineer with an interest in building efficient, reliable and scalable software applications in the Cloud.

 ## Experienced in